8th Wall Alternative

 StudioGo for live device preview

-Preview the scene on a real phone over the air, while editing.
-No build required, no Xcode, no Android Studio.
-Designers and creative directors can see the work running on-device while it's still being made.
+Preview the scene on a real phone over the air while editing.
+No build required.

 Feature parity, line by line